SwedbankPay/developer.swedbankpay.com/payment-instruments/card/features/technical-reference/transactions.md

 ---
-title: Metadata
+title: Transactions
 redirect_from:
 estimated_read: 30
 description: |
-  Welcome to Metadata.
+  Welcome to Transactions.
   This section has extented code examples and features that were not covered by the other subsections.
 menu_order: 1200
 ---

-{% include metadata.md api_resource="paymentorders" %}
+{% include transactions.md api_resource="creditcard" documentation_section="card" %}